cwi-dis/zandbak-client/README.md

 ## Setup

+Before you start, make sure to get and set up the [Zandbak Orchestrator](https://github.com/cwi-dis/zandbak-orchestrator), as this library is designed to work in tandem with it.

-1. **Installation**: Add this package to your Unity project via the Package Manager (using the git URL or local path).
+1. **Installation**: Add the package in `nl.cwi.dis.induxr/` to your Unity project via the Package Manager (using the git URL or local path).
 2. **Orchestrator Controller**: Add the `OrchestratorController` prefab (found in `Runtime/Orchestrator/Prefabs`) to your initial scene.
 3. **Configuration**:
    - Use `OrchestratorController.Instance.SocketConnectAsync(url)` to establish a connection to your Orchestrator backend.